ericbinnendyk/prime-memorization-game/README.md

 Numbers divisible by 2 or 5 can be detected because their last digit is also divisible by 2 or 5, respectively.
 Numbers divisible by 3 have a digit sum divisible by 3.

 Numbers not divisible by 2, 3, or 5 repeat the following values mod 30: 1, 7, 11, 13, 17, 19, 23, 29.
-If you want to recite primes quickly, I find it convenient to memorize this pattern and go through each prime candidate in my head, checking whether I have memorized it to be prime or composite.
+If you want to recite primes quickly, I find it convenient to memorize this pattern and go through each prime candidate in your head, checking whether you remember it as prime or composite.